Costa Rica at the 1992 Summer Olympics

 Costa Rica competed at the 1992 Summer Olympics in Barcelona, Spain.
 16 competitors, 11 men and 5 women, took part in 18 events in 6 sports.
+They did not win any medals.

 Competitors

 The following is the list of number of competitors in the Games.

 Archery

 In its third archery competition at the Olympics, and first since 1980, Costa Rica entered a female archer for the first time.
 She did not advance to the elimination rounds.